In a previous page, I wrote about

 Normally, the best way to make something like this would be to use a sheet metal brake and then to only weld the corners.

-But sometimes welding the whole thing is better.
+But sometimes welding the whole thing is more fun.

 What I liked about the Nomad portable welding table: